gatsbyjs/gatsby/docs/blog/2019-03-18-releasing-new-schema-customization/index.md

 npm install gatsby --save
 ```

 Next, continue reading below to see if any of the great, new features we've enabled scratch a particular itch.
-We feel very confident you're going to love these new features 💜
+We feel very confident they will 💜

 # Recap of schema customization